Index

 The capital,

 Hobart, is located in the eastern part and receives only 565 mm (22.2 in) of rain, which, however, is well distributed throughout the year, and occurs in the form of frequent showers or drizzles.
-The average temperature ranges from 8.5 °C (47.5 °F) in July to 17.5 °C (63.5 °F) in January and February.
-Here are the average temperatures.
+Summer is quite cool, in fact the average of the warmest month, January, is 18 °C (64 °F).

 Hobart - Average temperatures (1991-2020) Month | Min (°C) | Max (°C) | Mean (°C) | Min (°F) | Max (°F) | Mean (°F) |